dprice80/mni2fs/README.md

 Tested in matlab 2013a with OpenGL (linux).

 NOTE: This is the beta version, so please check your results carefully.
-Report any bugs at github, or send me an email (dprice80@gmail.com)
+Report any bugs.

 Instructions